-Located in China’s fantasy world-like Tianmen Mountain National Park, this road has 99 bends as it winds 11km up to an elevation of 1,300m.
+Located in China’s fantasy world-like Tianmen Mountain National Park, this road has 99 bends as it winds almost seven miles up to an elevation of 4,265 feet.

 This strip of rock is not the place for a Sunday drive.
 It’s better suited to a Mars Rover than any manned vehicle.
-It’s 9km long, about 3,500m above sea level and provides an important link between Ladakh and Kashmir.
+It’s about five-and-a-half-miles long, over 11,000 feet above sea level and provides an important link between Ladakh and Kashmir.

 Drivable season: May to November

-The Rohtang sits at about 4,000m over India.
-It’s only open from May to November and is so dangerous the Government of India is building an 8.8km tunnel as an alternative.
+The Rohtang sits at about 13,000 feet over India.
+It’s only open from May to November and is so dangerous that the Government of India is building a tunnel nearly five-and-a-half miles long as an alternative.

 Passage de Gois

-Pack an inflatable boat for driving this 4.3km road because just say for some crazy reason you mix up the tide times, then – like vehicles in the past – you might disappear beneath the salty brine.
+Pack an inflatable boat for driving this 2.7-mile-long road, because if for some crazy reason you mix up the tide times, then — like vehicles in the past — you might disappear beneath the salty brine.
 Located on France’s Atlantic coast, the road floods twice daily with incoming tides and as the tides go out slippery seaweed is left all over it.